 - 1 teaspoon sugar

 - 3 cups Tomato sauce I used Costco White Linen Marinara sauce

 - 1 cup beef or chicken broth plus extra if too thick, particularly the next day

-- SET INSTANT POT TO SAUTE FUNCTION.
+- TURN ON SAUTÉ BUTTON ON INSTANT POT.
 Let it heat until it says HOT while you chop vegetables.

 - SAUTE: Add oil, then ground meat (or chicken).
 Saute until browned, about 3 minutes.
 Add onions and garlic.
 Saute another 2 minutes.
 Add cabbage, carrots and all seasonings.
 Stir well and saute 1 minute.
 Press CANCEL.